 The tibia and fibula make up the leg.
 These two bones are bound together by an interosseous membrane along the shafts of the bones, strong anterior and posterior inferior tibiofibular ligaments that hold the distal tibiofibular articulation together, and a strong capsule that encloses the proximal tibiofibular articulation.
 Unlike the radius and ulna in the upper extremity, the tibia and fibula do not rotate around each other, but there is slight movement between the two bones that allows greater movement of the ankle joints.

 The foot is divided into three segments: the hindfoot, midfoot, and forefoot.

 Hindfoot.
-The talus and calcaneus make up ...
+The talus and calcaneus make up the posterior ...